alexaandru/burrows_wheeler_transform/README.md

-burrows_wheeler_transform
+Burrows-Wheeler Transform
 =========================

-Go implementation of BWT
+Go implementation of BWT and Inverse BWT